Trying an antidepressant to treat migraine headaches might seem surprising. After all, aren't depression and migraine

 During a migraine, doctors believe that your serotonin levels plummet.
 Tricyclic antidepressants help prevent migraines from happening as frequently by maintaining a healthy serotonin level.

 Note the word frequently.
 Unfortunately, these won't work 100% of the time.
 While we're hopeful that one day there will be a migraine cure, we recommend working with a doctor to find the right migraine treatment plan for you.
-For some people, that means combining preventative treatment with acute relief—for example, NSAIDs.
+For some people, that means combining preventive treatment with acute relief—for example, NSAIDs.

 Many people start to see results within one month and one study published in the National Institute of Health shows they become more effective the longer you take them—six months to be exact.

 If you don't see results within two months, reach out to your doctor to discuss other treatment options.

-Antidepressants are a long-term preventative treatment that need to be taken at the same time every day.
+Antidepressants are a long-term preventive treatment that need to be taken at the same time every day.
 They’re oral pills, so you’ll want water—however you don’t need to take them with food (although it doesn’t hurt if you do).

 Because they can cause drowsiness, many people prefer to take them before bed.